 Depicting urban boundaries from a mobility network of spatial interactions: A case study of Great Britain with geo-located Twitter data

 Existing urban boundaries are usually defined by government agencies for political and administrative purposes.
 However, it is not clear whether the boundaries truly reflect human interactions with urban space in intra- and inter-regional activities.
 Defining urban boundaries which consider socio-economic relationships and citizen commute patterns is important for many aspects of urban planning.
 In this study, we presented a method to redraw urban boundaries based upon human interactions with physical space.
-Specifically, we depicted the urban boundaries of Great Britain using a mobility network of Twitter user spatial interactions that was inferred from over 69 million geo-located Tweets.
+Specifically, we depicted the urban boundaries of Great Britain using a mobility network of Twitter user spatial interactions that was inferred from over 69 million geo-located tweets.
 We redrew the non-administrative anthropographic boundaries in a hierarchical fashion based on different physical movement ranges of users inferred from the collective mobility patterns of Twitter users in Great Britain.
 The results of strongly connected urban regions in the form of communities in the network space yield geographically cohesive, non-overlapping urban areas, which provide a clear delineation of the non-administrative anthropographic urban boundaries of Great Britain.
 The method was applied to both national (Great Britain) and municipal scales (the London metropolis).
 While our results corresponded well with the administrative boundaries, many unexpected and interesting boundaries were identified.
 More importantly, as the depicted urban boundaries exhibited a strong instance of spatial proximity, we further employed a gravity model to connect human mobility research to understand and justify the distance decay effects in shaping the delineated urban boundaries.
 This well-fitted gravity model explains how geographical distances found in the mobility patterns affect the interaction strength among different non-administrative anthropographic urban areas, which provides new insights into the interactions between human activity and urban space.

 Keywords: mobility pattern, urban boundary, spatial interaction, spatial network, community structure